txt/sin21/docs/syllabus.md

 ## Overview

-When lawyers and politicians cannot keep up with technical innovations, it is up to us technologists to deliberately sin less.
-When we might not be able to aways avoid undesirable social effects of our technology, we should at least try to write software that sins less, whenever it can.
+ lawyers and politicians cannot keep up with technical innovations, it is up to us technologists to deliberately sin less.
+When we might not be able to always avoid undesirable social effects of our technology, we should at least try to write software that sins less, whenever it can.